2015 Trollhättan school attack: Perpetrator

 Anton Niclas Lundin Pettersson (Note: The family name is Lundin Pettersson, not Pettersson.)
 (22 June 1994 – 22 October 2015) was identified as the attacker by Expressen.
 Pettersson had no criminal record and was not a member of any political organisation, but had supported a petition by the Sweden Democrats to initiate a referendum on immigration.
 According to Aftonbladet, Pettersson had visited far-right and extremist websites supporting Adolf Hitler and Nazi Germany and had also joined a Facebook group that opposed immigration to Sweden.
 The Swedish Security Service was called in to investigate these findings.

 Pettersson lived in an apartment building far away from Kronan but chose to attack the school due to it being in Kronogården, a town with a high immigrant population; police cited this as more evidence towards his motive.
 Former classmates described Pettersson as a lonely person who "lived in his own world" and dressed in black clothing influenced by the emo or rock scene.
 There is strong evidence to suggest he had autism spectrum disorder, although his parents did not want him diagnosed.
 He often avoided eye contact, had difficulty understanding other people, and was characterized as being physically rigid and stubborn.
 One pediatrician who studied the case posthumously diagnosed him as such.

 Bjørn Ihler, a survivor of the 2011 Norway attacks, wrote in The Guardian that in 2013, Pettersson had liked a YouTube video of former Ku Klux Klan leader Johnny Lee Clary testifying how a positive experience with a black man had caused him to disavow his previously-held racist beliefs.
 He was also said to have interacted with online content that demeaned women and religious people.

 Self-harm scars were found on his arms, and it was later revealed that he had completed an online test for depression, along with watching videos of people committing suicide.
 He had saved material surrounding hopelessness, being misunderstood, self-hatred, violence, and death, along with material suggesting he was uncertain about his sexual identity.
+Pettersson allegedly took inspiration from the Columbine High School massacre, notably in wearing a trench coat.

 A day before his attack, he watched a video collage of military footage starring Nazis during World War II, along with the song When Evil Speaks by Belgian electro-industrial group Suicide Commando.
 Less than an hour before the killings, he sent a message to one of his online friends, a 25-year-old Dutch man, stating that he would "be dead in the next hour or two" and called him the best friend he ever had.
 He also declared that he hated himself and stated that he wanted responding officers to shoot him dead in an attempt of suicide by cop.